Updated April 7, 2016

 The Court was recently accused by radio talk show host Laura Ingraham, in another case, of applying double standards, of eschewing fairness and objectivity.
 The Ninth Circuit has done it again in this case.
 Clearly, when addressing women-vs-men issues, the court is less an advocate for justice than an advocate for women.

 As you may have noticed, there are no references to “female boss” in the Ninth Circuit’s ruling.
 Says Margaret Edwards at Littler.com, “Finally, the court’s logic raises the question of whether the case would have come out the same way if the director engaging in the abusive behavior was a woman.
 Given one of the Ninth Circuit’s remarks, perhaps not.
 The court said, ‘this case illustrates an alternative motivational theory in which an abusive bully takes advantage of a traditionally female workplace because he is more comfortable when bullying women than when bullying men.’”

 I italicized “theory” because I strongly suspect it is a feminist theory the court is referring to.
 My own theory – based on my real-life experiences – is that male bosses are more comfortable when bullying men.
-Men are far less likely to over-react emotionally to bullying.
+Men are, as this commentary stresses, far less likely to over-react emotionally to bullying.
 Men don’t cry and make bosses feel guilty.
 And they are less likely to sue.
 The Ninth Circuit’s new ruling would seem to make bosses even more comfortable bullying men.

 It’s always difficult to predict the unintended consequences of such rulings, but some of my more cynical predictions and thoughts are: